 We’ve automated vice, but there’s another side to it.
 Our tastes, differentiated, honed and refined with the aid of computer feedback, let each of us develop idiosyncratically in a way we never could before.
 There is no broadly shared experience—each of us goes down a path we choose largely uncorrected by the need to cooperate with others.
 Increasingly, it is as if each individual is now a mini ethnic group of one, developing a monadic culture along whatever peculiar path through the endless universe of media that the iterative cycle of personal taste and the engine of algorithmic culture selection dictates.

 We’ll see how this cultural experiment plays out.
 Very likely, the philosophers of the Paleolithic doubted that society could withstand living in towns.
 If so, the stone-age doomsayers were right.
 Societies did not survive the move into towns—they were dissolved and reborn as something completely different.

-The algorithmic delivery of synthesized experience has shown unprecedented power to dissolve traditional social bonds and our emotional lives, but it can’t literally make us into monadic ethnicities.
+The algorithmic delivery of recorded and/or synthesized experience has shown unprecedented power to dissolve traditional social bonds and our emotional lives, but it can’t literally make us into monadic ethnicities.
 We will surely coalesce into something yet unseen, something like the chaos of tribes that once existed, but now woven together by electronic, rather than physical, proximity.